-Type ” vncpasswd ” command in the shell. you will be prompted to enter the password.
+Type the ” vncpasswd ” command in the shell.
+This prompts you to enter the password.
 You can use a strong password.
-By default this will be saved in /root/.vnc/passwd
+By default, this is saved in /root/.vnc/passwd

-3. Open the file /etc/sysconfig/vncservers to setup vnc session.
+3. Open the file /etc/sysconfig/vncservers to set up in session.

 At the bottom add the following lines.

 VNCSERVERS="1:root" VNCSERVERARGS="-geometry 1024x768 -depth 16"

 Open the file /root/.vnc/xstartup and add the following lines to get a KDE desktop.

 #!/bin/sh # Uncomment the following two lines for normal desktop: unset SESSION_MANAGER startkde &

 and check whether you are able to telnet to port 5901

 root@proxy:~# telnet 220.127.116.11 5901 Trying 18.104.22.168...
 Connected to 22.214.171.124.
 Escape character is '^]'.
 RFB 003.008

 If you are not able to connect, make sure that port 5901 is open.